symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Installation
 ************

 A node can be composed of a different set of components depending on your needs.
-Catapult test net nodes are currently distributed in two forms:
+|codename| test net nodes are currently distributed in two forms:

 * **Peer assembly**: The peer assembly verifies or discards the transactions, runs the consensus algorithm, creates new blocks, and propagates the changes through the network.
 * **API harvest assembly**: The API node does the same as the peer nodes, plus stores data in the readable form once transactions are validated.
 Furthermore, the API assembly is capable of processing partial aggregate bonded transactions.
 The API node installation comes with a REST gateway to perform read and write actions.

 The package  ``catapult-testnet-bootstrap`` contains both assemblies ready to be installed.